 Civil Records in Prussian Poland

-In Prussian Poland, civil transcripts were created from church records starting in 1794, based on a proclamation by Emporer Friedrich Wilhelm II.
+In Prussian Poland, parish vital registers were created in duplicate starting in 1794, based on a proclamation by Emporer Friedrich Wilhelm II, with the original being reserved for the church and the copy being provided to civil authorities.
 Both Catholic parish priests and Lutheran ministers were required to send these transcripts (Kirchenbuchduplikate) to the local courts.
 In 1874, civil registration began in Prussian Poland that was independent of any churches.
 People were required to report all births, deaths and marriages to a civil authority (Standesamt), the territory for which might be different from the territory of the local Catholic or Protestant parish.
 Records were kept in German.

 Civil Records since 1945